 Playing a role in TriNet’s growth from startup to $1 billion+ in revenue has been a life shaping experience that now drives much of my other activities.
 Not just the experience of building a big company, but also personally benefiting from the Silicon Valley environment in ways which I now share with others through my activities across multiple causes and geographies.

-Companies and organizations I am responsible for starting and maintain an active role with include:
+Companies and organizations I am responsible for starting or co-founding and which I maintain active roles with include:

 - Founder/Managing Director – UpVentures Capital

 - Founder/Chairman – Upstate Venture Connect